 IV.
 Kamado Joe vs Big Green Egg

-I’m not gonna lie – it was a pretty tough decision to choose the Kamado Joe vs the Big Green Egg.
+I’m not gonna lie – when I was first shopping for a kamado it was a pretty tough decision to choose the Kamado Joe vs the Big Green Egg.

 I did a lot of research (read: spreadsheets, shopping, forums, etc).
 I talked to a lot of people.
 I watched a lot of videos.